Peter Millett, Baron Millett: Judicial career

 In 1986, he became a judge of the High Court of Justice and was knighted.
 He was appointed a Lord Justice of Appeal and a member of the Privy Council in 1994.
 On 1 October 1998, he was appointed a Lord of Appeal in Ordinary, receiving additionally a life peerage with the title Baron Millett, of St Marylebone in the City of Westminster.
 He retired as a Lord of Appeal in Ordinary in January 2004.

 He was a Non-permanent Judge of the Hong Kong Court of Final Appeal between 2000 and 2021.
 In 2015, Millett was awarded the Gold Bauhinia Star by the Chief Executive of Hong Kong.

 He retired from the membership of the House of Lords on 4 May 2017.

 Personal life

 Millett was married to Ann Mireille Harris from 1959.
-They had two sons and five grandchildren.
+They had three sons, one of whom died in infancy.

 From 1991 to 1995, he was President of the West London Synagogue.

 He was an active Freemason, and served for five years as Metropolitan Grand Master of London from the inception of the new Metropolitan Grand Lodge in 2003.
 In this capacity he supervised more than 1,200 Masonic Lodges in London, and more than 600 associated Chapters of Royal Arch Masons.

+Millett died from hereditary transthyretin amyloidosis at his home in Westminster, London, on 27 May 2021.